Manzuma kenyaensis: Description

 The female is hard to distinguish other members of the genus It has a brown carapace, which measures between 2.5 and 2.8 mm in length and 2.1 and 2.3 mm in width, that is covered in whitish scales and has a line that runs from the front to the back similar to the male.
 The eye field is dark brown and marked with a white line and white patches around the eyes themselves.
 Its clypeus and cheeks are brown and have long transparent white hairs.
-Its chelicerae are light brown with one very small tooth visible to the front snd its labium is brownish with pale tips.
+Its chelicerae are light brown with one very small tooth visible to the front and its labium is brownish with pale tips.

 The female spider's abdomen is between 2.5 and 3 mm long and between 2.1 and 2.7 mm wide.
 It rounder than the carapace, nearly spherical.
 It is brown or blackish-grey on top and covered with dense grey hairs.
 Some specimen have a pattern of white stripes and spots on them.
 The underside is brownish-yellow and marked with lines of brown spots.
 The spider's spinnerets are long and yellow with dark ends and the short legs are orangish-brown or brown-yellow with large dark markings, brown hairs and brown spines.
 Its pedipalps are yellow-brown.
 Its epigyne, the external and most visible of its copulatory organs, is very small with a low pocket.
 The insemination ducts form a loop and lead to bean-shaped spermathecae, or receptacles, that show strong signs of sclerotization.
 Its accessory glands are very small.